How to Become a Surgical Technologist in Wyoming

 Wyoming has the smallest population of all U.S. states.
 This means you will likely end up forming long-lasting relationships with coworkers and patients alike, in a state that is full of small towns.

-The career field for surgical techs in Wyoming is also expected to expand by 17 percent in the 10-year period between 2016 and 2026, according to the PMP.
-You can find work in places like outpatient care facilities, hospital operating rooms, OB/GYN clinics and private practices for cosmetic surgery and other specialties.
-Cities like Laramie, Rock Springs and Cheyenne are places where surgical techs receive the highest compensation.
+The career field for surgical techs in Wyoming is also expected to expand by 17 percent in the 10 years between 2016 and 2026, according to the PMP.
+You can find work in places like outpatient care facilities, hospital operating rooms, OB/GYN clinics, and private practices for cosmetic surgery and other specialties.
+Cities like Laramie, Rock Springs, and Cheyenne are places where surgical techs receive the highest compensation.